nv593/Dog-Food-Analysis/README.md

    - Apply the model to classify all reviews into predefined categories.

 ## Insights
 The sentiment analysis provided a clear insights into customer preferences and areas for product and service enhancement.
-Positive sentiments frequently revolved around words like `'love', 'great', and 'healthy'`, whereas negative sentiments often included words such as `'sick', 'bad', and 'dislike'`.
+Positive sentiments frequently revolved around words like `'love', 'great', and 'healthy'`, whereas negative sentiments often included words such as `'sick', 'bad', and 'never'`.

 ![wordcloud](./visualizations/positive_cloud.jpg)